from the Claremont Graduate University

 should support your points, not confuse the audience.
 If your visual aid

-presents several columns of data, use a piece of paper to cover the
+presents several columns of data, cover the

 columns you have yet to discuss.
 Use large type on all visual aids.